Mimikkk/Mimikkk/README.md

 # Hi!
 I'm Daniel, Rust and Python/TypeScript enthusiast.
 ## Hello there! 👋
-- 🧑 A 24 year old Computer Science engineer with artificial inteligence masters 🎓.
+- 🧑 A 25 year old Computer Science engineer with artificial inteligence masters 🎓.
-- 🔭 I’m currently working in web as a frontend development, helping to oxidize the web world.
+- 🔭 I’m currently working in web as a fullstack developer, helping to oxidize the web world.
 - 💬 Ask me about anything.
-- 💻 Working on a graphical engine using WebGPU.
+- 💻 Trying to create an engine using WebGPU.
 - 📫 How to reach me: Discord: mimikku, here!

-## 🛠 My Fluency Stack
+## 🛠 My fluency stack
 <table>
   <tr>
     <th>